Tatooine: Description

 Located in an unknown galaxy's desolate Outer Rim, Tatooine orbits a pair of binary G-type stars, Tatoo I and Tatoo II.
-The planet's indigenous lifeforms such as the womp rat, bantha, Sarlacc, and Krayt dragon are well-adapted to its arid climate.
+The planet's indigenous life-forms such as the womp rat, bantha, Sarlacc, and Krayt dragon are well-adapted to its arid climate.
 Though its proximity to the suns makes life difficult, it is located near key hyperspace routes, making it a smuggler and gangster haven; debris from shipwrecks also provides resources for scavengers.
-Annual sandstorms wipe out landmarks and make nomadic life dangerous, with the planet's populations clustered into distinct settlements.
+Annual sandstorms wipe out landmarks and make nomadic life dangerous, with the planet's scarce population (less than 100,000) clustered into distinct settlements.

 A small Imperial presence brings the planet an additional source of water, its most precious commodity.
 Though tasked to enforce the law, stormtroopers often overlook crime; an efficient black market also enables the procurement of illegal goods.
 Human settlers often become moisture farmers and live in subterranean dwellings in order to survive.
 Pipe systems distribute most of the harvested moisture to indoor crops supplying food for the farmers.
 Rare water sources such as springs in badlands (e.g. Beggar's Canyon) provide hydration for hermits and Tusken Raiders.

 The planet is dominated by the Hutts, a clan of gangsters and crime lords.
 Since Tatooine was beyond the reach of the Galactic Republic, the Hutts presided over the lawless planet with little outside interference.
 When the Galactic Empire subsumed the Old Republic, the new regime established only a token presence on Tatooine, which left Jabba the Hutt's reign unchallenged until his death during the events depicted in Return of the Jedi.
+In fact, during the reign of the Empire, some Tatooinians were skeptical that, should the Rebellion actually reach their planet, that the Empire would even bother to put up a fight to hold on to it.
 The planet gained notability in what is an unknown galaxy as the homeworld of Luke Skywalker.